mantidproject/documents/Design/SystemTestRepoMerge.md

 The `StressTests` directory is not used and will be dropped.

 **Question: Do we want to structure the Data directory?
-There will be a lot of cross over with unit test data/system test data ...**
+There will be a lot of cross over with unit test data/system test data.
+It may also be simpler to keep a UsageTests directory so that it can be easily zipped up for download by users.**